aridyckovsky/ascribe/docs/index.md

 Ascribe names this modeling loop CRV/CIRVA: Context → (Interpret) → Representation → Valuation → (Action).

-\*Note: This is an in-progress, every early stage documentation site.
+\*Note: This is an in-progress, very early-stage documentation site.
 All guidance and API are **unstable**.

 ## Contents